Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/01-upgrade-assembly/04_pioreactor_20ml_v1.5_to_XR/02-20ml-XR-assembly.md

 <AssemblyInstructionBlock title="Step 5: Connect the eye-spys" images={["user-guide/hardware-assembly/upgrade_XR/connect-100mm-to-45.jpg", "user-guide/hardware-assembly/upgrade_XR/20-connect-100mm-45-to-ref.jpg", "user-guide/hardware-assembly/upgrade_XR/20-connect-50mm-ref-to-90.jpg", "user-guide/hardware-assembly/upgrade_XR/20-connect-50mm-90-to-135.jpg"]}>

-1. A 100mm STEMMA-QT wire should be still connected to the HAT. <Highlight color={colors.magenta}>Connect the other end to the leftmost, 45 degree eye-spy</Highlight>.
+1. A 100mm STEMMA-QT wire should be still connected to the HAT. <Highlight color={colors.magenta}>Carefully connect the other end to the leftmost, 45 degree eye-spy</Highlight>.
 Pay attention to the wire orientation: the yellow wire should be at the bottom.

 :::caution
 Do not push the wire connector in at an angle, as it can bend the metal leads in the eye-spy connector.
 :::

-2. Using the other 100mm STEMMA-QT wire, <Highlight color={colors.blue}>connect the 45 degree eye-spy to REF</Highlight>.
+2. Using the other 100mm STEMMA-QT wire, <Highlight color={colors.blue}>carefully connect the 45 degree eye-spy to REF</Highlight>.
 Note the wire orientation.

-3. Use a 50mm STEMMA-QT wire to connect the <Highlight color={colors.red}>REF eye-spy to the 90 degree eye-spy</Highlight>.
+3. Use a 50mm STEMMA-QT wire to carefully connect the <Highlight color={colors.red}>REF eye-spy to the 90 degree eye-spy</Highlight>.

-3. Finally, use the last 50mm STEMMA-QT to connect the <Highlight color={colors.green}>90 degree eye-spy to the 135 degree eye-spy</Highlight>.
+3. Finally, use the last 50mm STEMMA-QT to carefully connect the <Highlight color={colors.green}>90 degree eye-spy to the 135 degree eye-spy</Highlight>.
 All eye-spys should now be daisy chained to each other.

 </AssemblyInstructionBlock>